-MUVA is a programme that works to secure a brighter economic future for disadvantaged young women in urban Mozambique
+The MUVA programme worked to secure a brighter economic future for disadvantaged young women in urban Mozambique.

 Ligada, Luize Guimaraes

-Despite impressive growth in recent years, over half of Mozambicans still live in poverty.
-Households headed by women are more likely to be among this number, with women’s exclusion from decent economic opportunities a major cause.
-Just 4% of the workforce are employed in the formal sector, and 19–24 year old females in Mozambique’s cities suffer the highest unemployment rates in the country.
+Despite impressive growth in the early 2000s, by 2015 over half of Mozambicans still lived in poverty.
+Households headed by women were more likely to be among this number, with women’s exclusion from decent economic opportunities a major cause.
+Just 4% of the workforce was employed in the formal sector, and 19–24 year-old females in Mozambique’s cities suffered the highest unemployment rates in the country.

-It is this group of young, urban and largely economically excluded women that the MUVA programme (formerly known as Ligada) focuses on.
-We are leading a consortium to implement the programme, supporting the economic empowerment of adolescent girls and young women in several urban centres across Mozambique.
+It is this group of young, urban and largely economically excluded women that the MUVA programme (known as Ligada in its earlier days) focused on.
+Through this programme, we supported the economic empowerment of adolescent girls and young women in several urban centres across Mozambique.

 Recognising persistent barriers that limit access to decent work, MUVA developed innovative projects to build the skills that young women need to work, to develop the self-confidence and vision they need to pursue employment, and to create new job opportunities that match their aspirations and abilities.
 The programme’s aim was to improve Mozambican women's recruitment and retention in secure, well-paid jobs, and to provide them with better access to markets.
 MUVA was designed to do this by identifying, testing, and disseminating approaches that decrease barriers to decent work for women in Mozambique.